magehost/magehost_blockcache/README.md

 ## JeroenVermeulen_BlockCache
-Performance improvement by caching big blocks in Magento
+Performance improvement by caching big blocks in Magento.

+This extension is meant for heavy traffic shops which are not running on Varnish.

 ### Config Settings: